The Veggie Recipe page!

 - Stir and simmer.

-- ADD MY SECRET WEAPON which is less secret now I have told you: a LITTLE lemon juice and a LITTLE honey
+- ADD MY SECRET INGREDIENTS, less secret now I've told you: a squeeze of lemon and a squeeze of honey:

 - Add to both dishes but not enough to taste: just so the whole thing tastes heavenly and no-one knows why.

-- Stir gently and STOP cooking the korma when the spianch has gone dark green and put aside.
+- Stir gently and STOP cooking the korma when the spinach has gone dark green and put aside.